sjeremycohen/nyu-os-hw-4-fall22/README.md

 We would expect spinlocks to operate more slowly than mutexes.
 If a thread hits a mutex lock, it will be put to sleep until woken up, which allows other threads to operate.
 A thread that hits a spinlock on the other hand will continuously retry until it finally succeeds, which continues consuming CPU resources and doesn't allow another thread to run.

 As you can see from our time results below, spinlocks operate much, much more slowly than mutexes- as soon as we have more than one thread they take longer.
-For 2 threads, this is nearly 20x the time of the original implementation (6x mutexes)
+For 16 threads, this is roughly 10x the time of the mutex implementation!

 ![Time Comparison](./screens/part_3_time_comparison.png)